How Machine Learning Speeds Marketing Mix Modeling

 Where Does Old-Fashioned MMM Fail?

-• To conduct a thorough analysis, the model needs to incorporate various variables such as sales data, marketing spending, pricing, distribution, and external factors such as economic trends or seasonality.
+• To conduct a thorough analysis, the model must incorporate variables such as sales data, marketing spending, pricing, distribution, and external factors such as economic trends or seasonality.
 Gathering this data from multiple sources and cleaning and formatting it (without the help of machine-learning tools) can take significant time and resources.

-• Once the data is collected and cleaned, it needs to be processed and analyzed using advanced statistical techniques.
+• Once the data is collected and cleaned, it must be processed and analyzed using advanced statistical techniques.
 This step involves building and validating multiple models, testing different assumptions, and evaluating the model’s accuracy and effectiveness.
-The process can be iterative, with multiple rounds of model refinement and validation, further extending the timeline.
-Again, without using ML-based methods to expedite the process, this can be very time-consuming and expensive.
+The process can be iterative, with numerous rounds of model refinement and validation, further extending the timeline.
+Again, this can be very time-consuming and expensive without using ML-based methods to expedite the process.

-• Additionally, traditional marketing mix modeling approaches require a high level of expertise in statistics and data analysis.
+• Additionally, traditional marketing mix modeling approaches require quite a bit of statistics and data analysis expertise.
 Finding the right experts to handle this older method could be challenging.

 Overall, the complexity of the data, the analysis techniques, and the need for specialized expertise make “old-fashioned” marketing mix modeling a time-consuming, expensive, and slow process.